koenjicode/CaliburPingDisplay/README.md

 1. Extract Unreal Mod Loader in a designated folder.
 2. Add the SoulCaliburVI.profile included in CaliburPingDisplay into your Unreal Mod Loader PROFILES folder.
 3. Place the LogicMods FOLDER into your games PAKS directory.
-4. Make sure the Mod Loader is open or the AutoLoader has been setup (for information on how to setup the auto loader check the provided read me file in the UnrealModLoader).
+4. Make sure the Mod Loader is open or the AutoLoader has been setup.
+(Read ReadMe in UML)

+### Extra Notes
+To adjust the plugin's settings press F1, open LogicMods, open the PingDisplayer, open ModButtons and press "Open Settings".